 The next day she played all day and fell asleep around six in the evening.
 When it was time for us to go to bed at nine, she was sound asleep.
 I should have just tucked her right into bed but took her out for one final potty break.
 We came in and put her in the crate and laid down.

 She immediately began crying and howling.
 We thought to ourselves she'll settle down.
 She did not.
-Nick had taken a bus trip that day and was exhausted but off the next day.
+Hubby had taken a bus trip that day and was exhausted but off the next day.

 We ignored her at first but the cries got louder each time.
 She at one point sounded like a baby crying.
 We tried to be strong and let her cry herself to sleep as her previous owners had done when they locked her in the bathroom each night.